-The Mooting ECCA format is as follows: At the start of the academic year there are two hour combined lecture/workshops for three consecutive weeks, which explains the basic content of the course, and teaches basic skills.
+The Mooting ECCA - an established mechanism for assessment within many law schools and a mechanism for delivery of essential skills training (Keyes & Whincorp, 1997) - format is as follows: At the start of the academic year there are two hour combined lecture/workshops for three consecutive weeks, which explains the basic content of the course, and teaches basic skills.
 Students then pair-off into teams of two as specified by the ECCA requirements - this is recommended to be outside of their own year/programme groups to encourage peer-led tuition and support.
 Students prepare written presentations first, with intensive legal research, as it would be in practice.
 Oral submissions are made in the courtroom with a tutor judging, again as would be found in practice.
 Post-assessment formative feedback, from the tutor, is provided on: (i) Content; (ii) Presentation.
 Summative appraisal provided for written and oral elements.
 Students are encouraged to watch other students mooting/receiving tutor feedback.